Business Foundation Degree (awarded by University College Birmingham)

 - Students will study 14 modules over two years, comprising 13 compulsory modules and 1 optional module.
 The units for this programme offer excellent opportunities for progression, both academically and professionally.

-- Year 1 modules include: Business Economics, People in Organisations, Marketing for Services, International Business, Personal Communication Technologies, Business Law
+- Year 1 modules include: Business Economics, People in Organisations, Marketing for Services, International Business, Principals of Communication, Planning for Professional Development

 - Year 2 modules include: Research in Practice, Finance for Enterprise, Voluntary Initiatives, Applied Marketing Research, Human Resources Planning, Appraising Business Activity, Enterprise Start-up Studies

 Teaching and learning activities are designed to develop student's knowledge, understanding and skills for success in either a subsequent higher education environment or in a variety of administrative and management positions in business.
 The lessons are practical and interactive, focusing on how business theory applies in the contemporary workplace.